-Boating Essentials for Catalina Island
+Essentials for Catalina Island Boating

 Boating is one of Catalina Island’s favorite pastimes, in both the Avalon area and in the Two Harbors.
 Weather is an important part of boating, and so monitoring the weather and the ocean movement is essential to stay safe.
 Many of the Channel Islands are close to the mainland.
 In fact, Catalina Island is just 22 miles from the Long Beach Harbor.
-Boaters are also cautioned to look out for fog and northeasters, which change swell-direction in a hurry.
+Catalina Island boaters are also cautioned to look out for fog and northeasters, which change swell-direction in a hurry.

-Boating, fun and sun await you on Catalina Island
+Catalina Island boating…fun and sun await you

-Remember when boating to use proper VHF equipment, check the weather, plan your route, and pay close attention to your surroundings.
+Remember when boating on Catalina Island to use proper VHF equipment, check the weather, plan your route, and pay close attention to your surroundings.
 Most moorings in the Catalina Island are privately owned or leased.
 Come enjoy a full day on the water with your boat.
 Relax and enjoy the oceanic views!